The Munsters: Development

 The idea of a family of comical monsters was first suggested to Universal Studios by animator Bob Clampett, who developed the idea from 1943 to 1945 as a series of cartoons.
 The project did not make progress until mid-1963 when a similar idea was submitted by The Adventures of Rocky and Bullwinkle and Friends writers Allan Burns and Chris Hayward.
 The proposal was later handed to writers Norm Liebman and Ed Haas, who wrote a pilot script, Love Thy Monster.

 According to Burns, "We sort of stole the idea from Charles Addams and his New Yorker cartoons....
 Because Universal owned the Frankenstein character and the Dracula character for movie rights, they decided to take their characters instead of the characters we had written."

 While some executives believed that the series should be animated, others who argued for live action prevailed.
 In 1964, a live-action pilot titled "My Fair Munster" was filmed in color by MCA Television for CBS.
 Fred Gwynne and Al Lewis were the first to be cast early in February 1964.
 They had recently completed the series Car 54, Where Are You? and had good chemistry together.
 Beverly Owen was signed to play Marilyn, Joan Marshall was cast as Herman's wife Phoebe and "Happy" Nate Derman was cast as Eddie.
+The tone in the original pilot was vastly different than the series to follow with Gwynne initially portraying Herman as a very somber and downtrodden individual and Derman's portrayl of Eddie as a mean brat.
 A second pilot was ordered in April 1964 with Yvonne De Carlo replacing Marshall, and the character renamed Lily.
 For a third pilot, Derman was replaced by Butch Patrick.
 CBS liked both De Carlo and Patrick, but ordered a fourth pilot in which Eddie was less spoiled.

 The show was produced by Joe Connelly and Bob Mosher, who were already known for creating the Leave It to Beaver television series.
 Prior to that, they had written many episodes of Amos 'n' Andy, a popular network radio program, during its half-hour comedy era.